 You may feel heat or a cold heat coming out of your practitioner’s hands; that is the Reiki “turning on.”
 When you don’t feel the heat or cold heat, there is still activity, just not as dynamic or demanded by you on a subtle level at that given moment.

 Rarely are there adverse effects from Reiki.
 Sometimes a person will get anxious but usually it is a lovely, relaxing experience.
 Sometimes a wound may heal too quickly if Reiki is applied.
-This occurred with Genevieve during a Reiki training session in California in the late ’90s.
+This occurred with Gaia during a Reiki training session in California in the late ’90s.
 She was teaching a workshop, went out to the trunk of her car to get some supplies, and the trunk lid fell on her head, lacerating her and trapping her there.
 When the students came out to see what had caused the delay, they agreed to do Reiki on her while transporting her to the hospital.
-The hospital surgeon saw Gen in a few minutes and scolded her: “You should not have waited so long to seek medical treatment for this; the wound has already begun healing.”
+The hospital surgeon saw Gaia in a few minutes and scolded her: “You should not have waited so long to seek medical treatment for this; the wound has already begun healing.”

 “But Doctor,” she cried, “The wound just occurred!”